Show All Answers

 Availability of railroad station parking permits is subject to reservation placement on waiting list administered by the Department of Parking Services.
 Applications are available online by visiting the Wait List page or at the Department of Parking Services.

-All railroad parking station lots in Greenwich has two sections, permit area and day parking area.
-You can utilize the day parking area and will be charged a $5 a day fee.
+All railroad parking station lots in Greenwich have two sections, permit area and day parking area.
+You can utilize the day parking area and will be charged a $7 a day fee.

 203-622-7894 (Phone)203-622-3795 (Fax)EmailReturn to the Planning & Zoning page